Universal Quantitative Algebra for Fuzzy Relations and Generalised Metric Spaces: Technical Background

 \section{Technical Background}

-In this section we provide all the necessary mathematical background needed to formally state our results and to verify the proofs.
+In this section we provide the mathematical background needed to formally state our results and to verify the proofs.
 In Section \ref{background_universal_algebra} we cover material from Universal Algebra.
-In Section \ref{sec_intro_category} from Category Theory.
-And in Section \ref{sec:gen:metric:spaces} from (generalised) Metric spaces.
+In Section \ref{sec_intro_category} from category theory.
+And in Section \ref{sec:gen:metric:spaces} we give the necessary definitions regarding fuzzy relations and generalised metric spaces.